+Chronic Describe how chronic List services for rehabilitative care in the

+neurological neurological disease is community.

-Chronic neurological disease and disability in the community Describe how chronic neurological disease is managed in the community List services for rehabilitative care in the community.
-Explain the role of physiotherapy in the management of chronic neurological conditions.
-Describe assessment of the home environment in the setting of chronic neurological conditions and disability.
+disease and managed in the

+disability in the community Explain the role of physiotherapy in the

+community management of chronic neurological

+conditions.

+Describe assessment of the home

+environment in the setting of chronic

+neurological conditions and disability.